LucasDelfino92/morrowindsharp/mw++.md

 ## DIALOGUE

-These mods improve various aspects of vanilla dialogue, including appropiate filtering for certain lines, writing new lines when the existing were lacking in variety, and more.
+Mods that improve various aspects of vanilla dialogue, including appropiate filtering for certain lines, writing new lines when the existing were lacking in variety, adding entirely new audio lines, and more.

 - [**Idle Talk**](https://www.nexusmods.com/morrowind/mods/46948) by Von Djangos
  Adds over 200 new voice entries for NPCs, mostly using edited original voice files.